 A gateway and a refuge

-For many travelers, Larnaca is their first glimpse of Cyprus — its international airport the island’s busiest.
+For many travelers, Larnaca is their first glimpse of Cyprus — Larnaca airport is the island’s biggest and busiest.
 But those who pause here instead of passing through quickly discover the city’s understated soul.
 Within an hour’s drive lie Lefkara’s lace-making workshops, Ayia Napa’s famous beaches, and Cape Greco’s wild cliffs.
 Yet somehow, every road seems to lead back to the sea, back to Finikoudes, back to that soft golden light.

 From flamingos drifting across the Salt Lake to sunsets over Finikoudes, Larnaca whispers rather than shouts — and that’s its magic.
 It’s Cyprus stripped to its essence: warm, timeless, and impossibly welcoming.